Professor Tom Reilly Doctoral Dissertation Award - sponsored by Routledge

 and a condensed version of the dissertation (Up to 2,500 words maximum for

-quantitative and 3,000 words maximum qualitative research reports).
+quantitative and 3,000 words for mixed methods and qualitative research).
 Both

 word limits exclude the reference list at the end of the dissertation but